Integrate Postman Vault with HashiCorp Vault

 You can integrate with a HashiCorp Vault instance that’s managed in HashiCorp Cloud Platform or self-managed.

-You can follow the steps to create a version 2 KV secrets engine and store static or dynamic secrets in it.
+You can follow the steps to create a version 1 or version 2 KV secrets engine and store static or dynamic secrets in it.

 To set up the integration, you need to first set up an OpenID Connect (OIDC) identity provider in HashiCorp Vault, enabling Postman to access your HashiCorp Vault instance.

-Before you set up an OIDC identity provider, make sure you have permission to set up an OIDC identity provider.
-This includes permission to create an OIDC client application, OIDC provider, auth method, policy, and role.
+Make sure you have permission to set up an OIDC identity provider.
+This includes permissions to create an OIDC client application, OIDC provider, auth method, policy, and role.
 Learn more about the minimum permissions required to set up an OIDC identity provider.

 To set up an OIDC identity provider, run HashiCorp Vault commands using one of the following options: